 With these kinds of campaigns, you need to come up with a compelling reason for these companies to give you one-off introductions.

-Sometimes it might be paid, sometimes it might be a mutual referral relationship, and other times it might be advantageous for the other person to give you a referral because their client can benefit.
+Sometimes it might be paid, sometimes it might be a mutual referral relationship, and other times it might be advantageous for the other person to give you a referral becasue their client can benefit.

 Partnership campaigns are great for marketing outreach, and remember, it might not necessarily be to close a deal or book demos, but make the right connections, do the right activities to put you in front of more buyers.